ProcessMIX Guide

 One type of database is available in DB Connector builder: PostgreSQL.
 To select the database type, click the appropriate field.

-How to select a URL?
+How to Set Up a Database URL

 Input the Name and Value of a new variable, and change a type if necessary.
 Then, click the ADD button.